 A successful cake formula balances the four main ingredients – flour, sugar, fat and eggs.

 Each of those ingredients has an important role in the recipe.
 The flour and eggs form the structure of the cake with a network of proteins and starch.
 Butter and sugar provide flavor and moisture, but weaken the cake’s structure.

-So let’s look at the flour.
+So let’s look at what is arguably the most important ingredient in cake batter, flour.
 Specifically, wheat flour.
 Although the four ingredients of the quatre quarts are equal in weight, the flour has the greatest volume.

 In a pinch you can substitute all purpose flour for cake flour.
 For each cup of cake flour use ¾ cup of all purpose flour plus 2 tablespoons of corn starch.
 This will lower the protein content, but the results will not be exactly the same since all purpose flour is not chlorinated.